iliaslamrpou/knapsack/README.md

 Web Page: (https://iliaslamrpou.github.io/knapsack)
 ## Instructions:
 1. Download this repository
-2. Run the file Knapsack.exe
+2. Run the file Knapsack.exe from the command line
-3. On the menu select the option 8:Create all knapsack problems (320 files) This selection will create the folder knapsack_problems with 320 knapsack problems files  that can be solved using the Knapsack.exe
+3. On the menu select the option (8) :Create all knapsack problems (320 files) This selection will create the folder knapsack_problems with 320 knapsack problems files  that can be solved using the Knapsack.exe
 4. On the menu select the algorithm with which you want to solve all problems or one of then
    You can create a CSV files with the solutions of all problems for each algorithm separately or for all algorithms

-**Knapsack.exe**          This the main solver with many features<br/>
+**Knapsack.exe**          This is the main executable file.
+Contains the solvers and many features<br/>
 **or_tools_dynamic.exe**  Util that used by the main file to solve a problem using the OR-Tools Dynamic algorithm<br/>
 **or_tools_integer.exe**  Util that used by the main file to solve a problem using the OR-Tools Integer algorithm<br/>
 **knapsack_gen.exe**      Util that used by the main file to create a knapsack problem<br/>